fmcgeough/fmcgeough.github.io/_posts/2024-06-07-first-guitar.md

 </div>

 I have this guitar hanging downstairs by my couch so I can pick it up whenever the mood strikes me.
+Here's a couple of small samples.

-I recorded something on it using Open-G tuning and a ceramic slide from [The Rockslide](https://therockslide.com/).
+One is a recording using Open-G tuning and a ceramic slide from [The Rockslide](https://therockslide.com/).
 I got a couple of different slides from them while I was trying to figure out what worked best for me.
 They are really well crafted.
 I use this particular slide on my ring finger.
 And this